chrisxfire/chrisxfire.github.io/content/notes/itil-4/general-management-practices/Knowledge management ITIL 4 Practice Guide.md

 ### 2.2.2 Data and knowledge management
 To represent the relationship between data, information, knowledge, and wisdom, the data, information, knowledge, wisdom pyramid (DIKW), also known as the knowledge pyramid, is usually used.
 However, the divisions in the management of each of the levels are not clearly defined.
 The organization chooses how to name the related activities, and whether data management should be considered a part of knowledge or information management or a separate entity focused on the management of raw data.
 In addition, wisdom is usually vaguely described and not included in the description of structured processes.
 In this guide the term wisdom is not discussed, apart from implying that organizations should aim to use knowledge for value co- creation.

-Organizations should define and agree the definitions and taxonomy for the knowledge management practice to gain effective outcomes.
+Organizations should Define and agree on the definitions and taxonomy for the knowledge management practice to gain effective outcomes.
 These definitions may vary depending on the type of data involved and the industry.

 Valuable knowledge for decision-making may be obtained from outside of an organization, as well as from inside.
 This may include information from articles and posts in social and corporate media; data from surveillance and web cameras, audio recordings, and Internet of Things (IoT) devices.
 Much of this data is unstructured<sup>2</sup>.